OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       :choices: ENG, CAT, SPA
       :default: ENG

-      It is the language used in the metadata file (*.rel*) for the descriptors of the *.dbf* fields.
+      Sets the language used in the metadata file (*.rel*) for the descriptors of the *.dbf* fields.

 Examples